Monday, November 30, 2009

 Any wonder why my folks liked to have us party at home?
 Dad was loving life, that day!

 At one party, Dad was kind of leaning over the back of a couch and one of the girls at the party walked by, smacked him on the butt and said, “Nice ass!” and kept walking.
-(By the way, Dad actually reminded me of that story this week and requested I include it here.)
+(By the way, Dad reminded me of that story this week and requested I include it here.)

 Work Release Parties

 Even after I moved out, I’d still use The Barn on occasion to host a party for the people I worked with at the record store.
 These were usually much more subdued, but still a blast.
 We had one guy who was known for his Long Island Ice Teas… he’d show up with this huge pot and just start pouring all kinds of stuff in there.
 I asked him, once, what all was in it.
 He just said, “You don’t want to know,” and kept pouring.
-They always tasted good, but I knew enough to stay away from them, if I wanted to see the end of the party.
+They always tasted good, but I knew enough to stay away from them if I wanted to see the end of the party.

 I really just brought up the work parties so I could tell one last story.
 As I mentioned above, it was really convenient for guys to take a leak out there.
 Especially after dark, the floodlight we had cast great shadows around the out-buildings.
 There was plenty of sanctuary to take a quick pee.
 Although I have to confess, sometimes even that was too much work.
 This is how my boss told the story…